urbandrone/futils/readme.md

 [![dependencies](https://david-dm.org/urbandrone/futils.svg)](https://david-dm.org/urbandrone/futils)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+# Note
+⚠️ _This project is in maintenance mode and won't receive further updates or changes.
+If you find a bug, please open a new issue and I'll look after it.
+In the meantime, you might be interested in my [new project](https://github.com/urbandrone/sibilisp/)._

 # About
 futils is a small (around 10 Kilobytes when minimized and gzipped) library for generic functional programming in javascript.
 It is divided into several namespaces which you can see below: